Skip to Content

 2. Scrape down the bowl and evenly distribute the dough around the bowl.
 Sprinkle the remaining 1/2 cup flour over the dough and pulse until the mixture has broken up into pieces and is evenly distributed around the bowl, about 4 to 6 pulses.

 4. Turn the dough onto a piece of plastic wrap and flatten out into a 4-inch disk.
 Wrap the disk tightly in plastic wrap and refrigerate for 1 hour.
 Before rolling out the dough, let the dough sit out on the counter for about 10 minutes.
 (The dough can be stored in the refrigerator for up to 2 days or frozen for up to 1 month.
-If frozen, be sure to let the dough thaw completely on the counter before using.)
+If frozen, be sure to let the dough though completely on the counter before using.)

 5. Adjust your oven rack to the middle position and preheat your oven to 425 degrees.
 Roll the dough into a 12-inch circle on a floured counter.
 After rolling the dough out, loosely roll it around your rolling pin and gently unroll it onto your 9 inch pie plate.
 Gently ease the dough into the lower creases of the pan and press lightly to adhere it to the sides and bottom of the pan.
 Leave the excess dough hanging over the sides of the pan in place.
 Wrap the dough-lined pie plate loosely in plastic wrap and refrigerate until the dough it firm, about 30 minutes.